 "And yet even though they did destroy all of the Atlanteans, they failed to make sure they destroyed Kronos."
 Clarisse commented.

 "With how Uncle Kronos had nothing more but the essence of his existence to challenge his sons with at the time, he had no choice but to dwell within the shadows.
-Ever since then, he's been biding his strength and time for the day that he has been secretly been preparing for, for so many years."
+Ever since then, he's been biding his strength and time for the day that he has been secretly preparing for, for so many years."
 Leto explained.

 "You mean you knew about this and never told anyone, not even my father?"
 Artemis asked shocked.